Mayor: Newark water filter lead removal project 97 percent effective

-NEWARK, New Jersey (WABC) -- Preliminary results were released on the thousands of filters that are meant to eliminate lead from Newark's water supply.
+NEWARK, New Jersey (WABC) -- Preliminary testing of new water filters suggests they are working as hoped to get rid of lead from Newark's aging pipes.

 Mayor Ras Baraka said Monday that 97% of the PUR filters distributed by the city are working as expected.

-Baraka also said the filters are 99% effective if water is flushed for at least five minutes.
+Baraka also said the filters are 99% effective if water is first run for at least five minutes.

 The recommendation is Newark residents can use the previously distributed city filters, but the city will continue to offer free bottled water to those affected.